asunar/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+I used a combination of color and gradient thresholds to generate a binary image.
+They are implemented in these functions.
+* `mag_thresh` : Magnitude Threshold
+* `dir_threshold`: Thresholded absolute value of the gradient direction
+* `hls_select`: Apply threshold to S channel

 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

-![alt text][image3]
+In the notebook, used a test image to view undistorted and thresholded images side by side (see `process_test_images` function)

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.